State Court of Appeals rules Seattle’s wealth tax is unconstitutional, but gives cities new leeway

 Seattle sought direct review from the Supreme Court, which declined to hear the issues right away and instead punted the case to the Court of Appeals.

 On Monday, the Court of Appeals weighed in, reaching a different conclusion than the lower-court judge.
-Though Seattle’s measure does violate the ban on cities taxing net income, the ban itself is unconstitutional because the Legislature made a technical error in 1984, the Court of Appeals determined.
+Though Seattle’s measure does violate the ban on cities taxing net income, the ban itself is unconstitutional because the Legislature breached a somewhat technical rule in 1984, the Court of Appeals determined.

 The Legislature included the ban in a law that also covered multiple other subjects, breaking a constitutional rule that says “no bill shall embrace more than one subject,” according to the Court of Appeals.
+Besides municipal taxing authority, the law also deal with independent school districts and with collective bargaining rights for police officers.

 “No statutory prohibition limits Seattle’s authority to levy a property tax on income,” Judge James Verellen wrote for the Court of Appeals.